DOI10.47051/COND1023

 Figure 2: Distribution of Dendrophidion clarkii in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Dendrophidion comes from the Greek words dendron (meaning “tree”) and ophidion (meaning “small snake”).11 The specific epithet clarkii honors American pathologist and researcher Herbert C. Clark (1877–1960), first director of the Gorgas Memorial Laboratory and instigator of the Panamanian snake census, which contributed immensely to knowledge of the snake fauna of Panama.1
+Etymology: The genus name Dendrophidion comes from the Greek words dendron (=tree) and ophidion (=small snake).11 The specific epithet clarkii honors American pathologist and researcher Herbert C. Clark (1877–1960), first director of the Gorgas Memorial Laboratory and instigator of the Panamanian snake census, which contributed immensely to the knowledge of the snake fauna of Panama.1

 Special thanks to Cheryl Vogt for symbolically adopting the Rainbow Forest-Racer and helping bring the Reptiles of Ecuador book project to life.